H.323 Global Network Config Guide

 This configuration is similar to the previous option and has similar requirements.

-This model is similar to the other model where the Gatekeeper is situated in the DMZ.
-The difference is that a Client Proxy (as defined in H.460.18 and H.460.19) is situated inside in the Intranet in order to facilitate traversal of media for devices that do not support any of the H.323 standards for NAT/FW traversal.
+This model is like the other model where the Gatekeeper is situated in the DMZ.
+The difference is that a Client Proxy (as defined in H.460.18 and H.460.19) is situated inside in the Intranet to facilitate traversal of media for devices that do not support any of the H.323 standards for NAT/FW traversal.

-Media must be routed through the Gatekeeper in order for this model to work.
+Media must be routed through the Gatekeeper for this model to work.
 Further, the Gatekeeper must support H.460.23 and H.460.24 to ensure that media can properly traverse the DMZ firewall.

 This is a model that might be supported by the enterprise with its own cloud-based Gatekeeper or by a service provider that provides the Gatekeeper functionality and only requires a Client Proxy inside the enterprise.